Facebook, Inc. (NASDAQ:FB) - Did Facebook's Q2 Earn A Thumbs Up From Analysts?

 Did Facebook's Q2 Earn A Thumbs Up From Analysts?

-SFacebook, Inc. (NASDAQ: FB) reported second-quarter results that exceeded expectations.
+Facebook, Inc. (NASDAQ: FB) reported second-quarter results that exceeded expectations.

 Daily active users (DAUs) of 1.59 billion and monthly active users (MAUs) were consistent with the Street's expectations, but average revenue per user (ARPU) of $7.05 beat estimates of $6.87.
 The company also confirmed a $5 billion settlement with the Federal Trade Commission in reaction to the 2018 Cambridge Analytica scandal.